Live in Yamagata

 According to a study by the Japan Student Services Organization, study abroad students in Tohoku spend 504,000 yen less per year than students in Tokyo.

-*This is one example of a 3rd-year student studying at Yamagata University.
+*This is one example from a 3rd-year student studying at Yamagata University.

 |Apartment (dorm) rent and utilities||25,000yen|